 • Cognitive and behavioral changes

-Amyotrophic Lateral Sclerosis (ALS) often starts in the hands, feet or limbs, and then spreads to other parts of the body.
+Furthermore, Amyotrophic Lateral Sclerosis (ALS) often starts in the hands, feet, or limbs, and then spreads to other parts of the body.
 As the disease advances and nerve cells are destroyed, muscles get weaker.
-This eventually affects chewing, swallowing, speaking and breathing.
-There’s generally no pain in the early stages of Amyotrophic Lateral Sclerosis (ALS), and pain is uncommon in the later stages.
-ALS doesn’t usually affect the bladder control or the senses.
+Consequently, this eventually affects chewing, swallowing, speaking, and breathing.

 Amyotrophic Lateral Sclerosis (ALS) Disease Causes

-Amyotrophic Lateral Sclerosis (ALS) disease affects the nerve cells that control voluntary muscle movements such as walking and talking (motor neurons).
+In fact, ALS disease affects the nerve cells that control voluntary muscle movements such as walking and talking (motor neurons).
 Amyotrophic Lateral Sclerosis (ALS) causes the motor neurons to gradually deteriorate, and then die.
 Motor neurons extend from the brain to the spinal cord to muscles throughout the body.
 When motor neurons are damaged, they stop sending messages to the muscles, so the muscles can’t function.
 Amyotrophic Lateral Sclerosis (ALS) disease is inherited disorder in 5% to 10% of patients, for the rest, the cause is unknown.
 Most theories center on a complex interaction between genetic and environmental factors.

 Amyotrophic Lateral Sclerosis (ALS) Risk Factors